 - 1 1/2 tsp. vegetable oil

 Bake your 9X13 brownie mix or recipe according to directions.
-If you are using the Stop-Looking Brownie recipe I did not mix in the last cup of chocolate chips before baking, but you can if you want.
+If you are using the Stop-Looking Brownie recipe do not mix in the last cup of chocolate chips before baking.
 Cool brownies completely.

 For the peanut butter topping*, beat all ingredients together in a medium bowl until well mixed (will be very thick).
-Scoop spoonfuls of peanut butter topping all over cooled brownies.
-Press the peanut butter topping gently on the cooled brownies using fingers.
+Scoop spoonfuls of peanut butter topping all over turtle topping.
+Press and spread the peanut butter topping gently using fingers.

 *If you want a more caramel tasting topping, halve peanut butter topping ingredients and keep caramel ingredients the same.

 **The best ways to melt caramels and chocolate is to heat them until they are ALMOST melted.
 Remove from microwave and stir until mixture is smooth and all solid pieces are gone.

 UPDATE: 6/18 I switched the order of the layers around because placing the turtle topping directly on brownies makes the layers stay put when slicing and eating.

 Here are some items I used to make this recipe:

 OTHER RECIPES TO LOVE: